Revelation 2:18-20

 We have seen again, that Asia represents that fallen spiritual state which we must endure when we lose our first love, have the doctrine of Balaam, in our hearts and allow that woman Jezebel to teach us to commit spiritual fornication.

-Next week, Lord willing, we will see that these false doctrines are loath to leave the throne of our hearts, and we will see what is the process that Christ uses to cleanse us of these false doctrines and of all of our spiritual fornication.
+Next study, Lord willing, we will see that these false doctrines are loathe to leave the throne of our hearts, and we will see what the process is which Christ uses to cleanse us of these false doctrines and of all of our spiritual fornication.
 Here is the rest of what the spirit has to say to the angel of the church of Thyatira, which we will read and hear and keep if we have been given ears to hear what the spirit is saying to the seven churches of Asia:

 Rev 2:21 And I gave her space to repent of her fornication; and she repented not.